ODA Spending

 Bilateral Spending

-Most of bilateral health ODA was used for COVID-19 control (45% or US$211 million), followed by infectious disease control (26%), medical services (6%), and basic health infrastructure (5%).
+45% of bilateral health ODA in 2022 was used for COVID-19 control, followed by 26% for infectious disease control, 6% for medical services, and 5% for basic health infrastructure.

 Multilateral Spending and Commitments

-Italy spent US$295 million or 39% of total health ODA multilaterally in 2022, as core contributions to multilateral organizations.
+Italy spent US$295 million, or 39% of total health ODA, multilaterally in 2022 as core contributions to multilateral organizations.

-Top multilateral recipients of Italy's health ODA were EUI (19%), the Global Fund (8%) and the IDA (4%).
+Top multilateral recipients of Italy's health ODA were the EUI, the Global Fund, and the IDA.

 Funding & Policy Outlook